highcharts/highcharts/docs/stock/advanced-annotations.md

 By default, all control points are set to `visible: false`.
 To make them visible, change the setting to `true` in the `controlPointOptions`.
 Read more about [controlPointOptions](https://api.highcharts.com/highstock/annotations.tunnel.controlPointOptions) and [heightControlPoint](https://api.highcharts.com/highstock/annotations.tunnel.typeOptions.heightControlPoint).

-List of indicators with examples
+List of advanced annotations with examples
 --------------------------------

 Note the demos with an interactive "Apply colors" button to see how vairous options such as `typeOptions` are applied with different annotations.